posted by CAA — March 19, 2019

 We hope 50% of the conference’s content will be focused on women-centered research, artistic presentations, and discourse, and addresses the intersectional and transnational complexity of race, ethnicity, class, age, body size, disability, gender and sexual orientation in the arts.
 Reinforcing inclusivity beyond binary understandings of gender, this initiative seeks to advance a forum for increased dialogue within the context of this historical moment.

-The submissions portal for the 2020 CAA Annual Conference is now open with a deadline of April 30.
+The submissions portal for the 2020 CAA Annual Conference is now closed.

 It’s been a busy month for direct advocacy at CAA!
 This past month, members of CAA staff attended three national advocacy convenings in Washington, DC: Museums Advocacy Day, Arts Advocacy Day, and Humanities Advocacy Day.